jneidel/jneidel.com/content/blog/transmission-behind-wireguard.md

 `Endpoint` and the city is the one I chose on mullvads website.

 The transmission web UI will now be available on port `9091` (http://192.168.178.69:9091 for me).
-To test that transmission works you for example download the [archlinux iso](https://archlinux.org/download).
+If you want to test that transmission can download, you test with the [archlinux iso](https://archlinux.org/download).

 ## Notes and caveats